Profile image

 1 Intro

-User Interface tests are important to ensure that the aplication is functional for the end user, but how to ensure that in addition to functional your interface is also accessible.
+User Interface tests are important to ensure that the application is functional for the end user, but how to ensure that in addition to functionality, your interface is also accessible.
 For this, we have to create specific tests that aim to validate several characteristics that make it difficult for users with disabilities to browse websites.

 Source code: https://github.com/guisalmeida/a11y-analyzer